 The most prominent ethnic groups in the Annapurna region trek are the Gurungs, the Thakalis, and the Manangbas.
 Among the ethnic groups found here, the Gurungs are the most widely distributed and are found from the hills of the Gorkha district to as far west as Palpa.
 Their heartland, however, is the center of the hills and the valleys between the Marshyangdi River and the Kali Gandaki.
-The Thakalis come from the upper Kali Gandaki valley where their traditional farming has been supplemented by trade and, in particular, hotel and restaurant business.
+The Thakalis come from the upper Kali Gandaki valley where their traditional farming has been supplemented by trade and, in particular, the hotel and restaurant business.
 The Mananagbas are found in the upper reaches of the Marshyangdi River and are in many ways similar to the Gurungs with whom they are possibly related.
 They are skilled traders and trace their roots back to Tibet.
 Religiously, the Manangbas and the Gurungs of the upper hills are Buddhists with traces of their ancient, Shamanistic faith still apparent.
 The communities that live further south are predominantly Hindus.

 All of the communities, particularly the Gurungs, are famed for their cultural performances, which can easily be seen while trekking in the region.
 Many villages along the trails will arrange performances for trekkers during the main seasons.